-This policy is also intended to assist the President and Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") of ARC in making certifications with respect to the disclosure controls of ARC required under National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings and to assist any director or officer of ARC in the conduct of the reasonable investigation required to provide a defense to any action against such director or officer based on a misrepresentation or failure to make timely disclosure.
+This policy is also intended to assist the President and Chief Executive Officer ("CFO") and Chief Financial Officer ("CFO") of ARC in making certifications with respect to the disclosure controls of ARC required under National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings and to assist any director or officer of ARC in the conduct of the reasonable investigation required to provide a defense to any action against such director or officer based on a misrepresentation or failure to make timely disclosure.

 This Policy extends to all directors, officers, and employees of ARC and its subsidiaries, and those authorized to speak on its behalf.
+For the purposes of this Policy, "employees" includes consultants, contractors, subcontractors or an employee of a contractor or subcontractor, while providing ongoing services to ARC and its subsidiaries on a full or part-time basis.
 This Policy covers all of ARC's material disclosures, including disclosures made in filings with securities regulators, voluntary disclosures to shareholders, third parties in private meetings and with the public, and any other communication, the content of which would reasonably be expected to affect the market value or price of any security of ARC.
 Such disclosures are referred to in this Policy as "Disclosure Statements."